 Can You Really Change a Person?

-We want our partners to be perfect; it's the stuff that dreams are made of.
 At first, it seems as if everything is just right, then reality sets in.
 You realize your partner is not flawless, and you want to change some things about them.

 It isn't easy to change.
 You may think you're just the right influence to change your partner, and it may be possible, but it is rare.
 Good habits like eating well, exercising, cleaning, visiting grandma, and volunteering may rub off on your partner and become activities you enjoy together, but progressing in a relationship with the expectation that your partner will change can be dangerous.